How Joe Jonas and Sophie Turner Are Making the Most of Their ''Really Special'' Time at Home

 Swan Gallet/WWD/Shutterstock

-Sophie Turner and Joe Jonas are enjoying their time together while people across the world continue to stay at home amid the ongoing coronavirus pandemic.
+Sophie Turner and Joe Jonas are enjoying their time together as many others across the world continue to stay at home amid the ongoing coronavirus pandemic.

 While the two are aware that their experience isn't universal, Joe told Andy Cohen on Instagram Live that it's "been wonderful" being cooped up with Sophie.